navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 📦 Performance Segmentation: Visualizes revenue and profit performance segmented by Product Category (e.g., Marine, Decorative, Hardwood, Softwood, Plywood) and Geographic Region (North, East, West, South).
 This helps in quickly identifying top-performing areas and informing strategic resource allocation.

 📈 Trend Analysis: Features a Monthly Revenue Trend chart to track historical performance, identifying growth patterns, seasonality, and the overall business trajectory.
-(Here, insert a screenshot or video of this dashboard page.)
-(You can also include a short video demonstrating interaction with slicers on this dashboard, e.g., filtering by region or product category.)
+(Here, insert a screenshot of this dashboard page.
+You can also include a short video demonstrating interaction with slicers on this dashboard, e.g., filtering by region or product category.)

 Dashboard File 2: Quality_Energy_Deep_Dive_Dashboard.pbix
 This Power BI file contains two interlinked dashboard pages, designed to provide detailed insights into product quality and operational energy efficiency.
 The goal here is to reduce manufacturing defects and optimize energy consumption.